slammayjammay/node-pager/README.md

 # `node-pager`
-> A super simple module that outputs text into a pager.
+> A super simple module that outputs text into `less`.

 # Usage
 Install